danielbauman1010/WordGameSwiftApp/README.md

 # WordGameSwiftApp
-A game of combining words to create sentences
+A game of combining words to create sentences.
+# still in progress.